-Subject: : Community Right to 0 Status: For Publication n Challenge Policy Report to: Policy Scrutiny Committee Date: 11 th February 2013 Cabinet 13 th February 2013 Report of: Director for Busine ess Portfolio Holder: Finance & Resources Key Decision: $\boxtimes$ Forward F Plan  General Exception Speci al Urgency Equality Impact Assessment: Required: Yes/ No Attached: Yes/ No Biodiversity Impact Assessment Required: Yes /No Attached: Yes /No Contact Officer : Stuart Sugarma ın Telephone: 01706 252447 Emma Hussain - 01706 252451 Email: stuartsugarman@rossendalebc.gov.uk emmahussain@rossendalebc.gov.uk
+Subject: Community Right to Challenge Policy Status: For Publication Report to: Policy Overview and Scrutiny Cabinet Date: 21 st January 2013 13 th February 2013 Report of: Director for Business Portfolio Holder: Leader of the Council/ Finance and Resources Key Decision: \square Forward I Plan  General Exception Spe cial Urgency Equality Impact Assessment: Required: Yes Attache ed: Yes Biodiversity Impact Assessment Required: No Attached: No No Contact Officer Stuart Sugarman Telephone: 01706 252447 Emm Emma Hussain 01706 252451 Email: stuartsugarman@rossendalebc.gov.uk emmahussain@rossendalebc.gov.uk

-1. RECOMMENDATION(S) 1.1 That Policy Scrutiny consider the content of this report, policy document and supporting appendices in relation to the proposed Community Right to Challenge process and approve for recommendation to Cabinet that this is implemented.
-1.2 That all future minor amendments to the policy to be delegated to the Director for Business in consultation with the Portfolio Holder.
+1. RECOMMENDATION(S) 1.1 That Cabinet considers the content of this report, policy document and supporting appendices in relation to the proposed Community Right to Challenge process and approve for implementation.
+1.2 That the Director of Business be appointed as the Lead Officer as outlined at paragraph 5.7.
+1.3 That all future minor amendments to the policy to be delegated to the Director for Business in consultation with the relevant Portfolio Holders.